DeceptionBench: A Comprehensive Benchmark for AI Deception Behaviors in Real-world Scenarios: DeceptionBench

 \subsection{Task Formulation}

-To systematically characterize deception behaviors, DeceptionBench requires a task that captures nuanced behavioral patterns beyond surface-level outputs.
+In this work, deception refers to the intentional generation of misleading outputs by LLMs to achieve specific objectives.
+To systematically characterize such deception behaviors, DeceptionBench requires a task that captures nuanced behavioral patterns beyond surface-level outputs.
 Discriminative tasks, such as multiple-choice QA, constrain LLMs to predefined response options, limiting insights into their reasoning and behavioral nuances.
 In contrast, generative QA tasks elicit open-ended responses that reveal how models navigate ambiguous scenarios and justify their choices.
 We therefore adopt generative QA as the core task paradigm, enabling detailed analysis of deceptive tendencies across realistic contexts.
 As illustrated in \cref{fig:framework}, the specific task could be formulated as follows: